canidlogic/lilac/doc/Types.md

     lilac.addr

 Represents a packed, unsigned 32-bit address in the Lilac address space.
 The 32 most significant bits are a node number and the 32 least significant bits are a port number.
 The core Lilac system uses this type for identifying specific ports within the address space.
 This is a primitive type.

+    lilac.atom

+Represents a unique integer code that is associated with a specific Lilac name identifier, which has a format described in the Lilac name identifiers documentation.
+This is a primitive type.

+The core layer allows values of this type to be pushed onto the interpreter stack using quoted string entities that have a `T` prefix.
+The core layer checks that the format of the quoted string is a valid Lilac name identifier and then checks if it has already been registered as an atom.
+If it has, the existing index of the atom is returned.
+If it is not, the new atom is registered and the index of the atom is returned.

     lilac.String